kapsn023/Raytracer/README.md

 couple of seconds and it should be identical to 'baseline.ppm'.

 ## Creating the Input File
 The ray tracer is looking for a specifically formatted input text file.
+It should be generally assumed that the number values should lie on the range of 0.0 to 1.0.

 ### Mandatory Settings
 Six options must be explicitly defined.
 They are as follows: